v1peridae/de.list/README.md

 ### are you someone who :

-1. ENJOYS YEARNING
-2. LOVES TO READ
+1. LOVES TO READ
-3. DISLIKES GOODREADS
+2. DISLIKES GOODREADS
-4. LOVES LETTERBOXD
+3. LOVES LETTERBOXD
-5. MAY BE NOSEY
+4. MAY BE NOSEY

-If you are any of the 5, I GOT YOU >:)
+If you are any of the 4, I GOT YOU >:)

 ![](breh/image.png)